 It is advised to back up your data before restoring your iPhone.
 Removing all the data on your iPhone eliminates any system glitches causing the iPhone swipe up menu not working.

 Open the iTunes/Finder app on your computer.
 Connect your iPhone with a USB cable and hook it up with the computer.

 Ensure your device shows on the left side of your computer screen by putting it into recovery mode.

 For iPhone 8 or later: Press and let go of the Volume Up and Volume Down buttons one after the other.
 Also, hold down the Side button till the Connect to iTunes comes up.

 For iPhone 7 or 7 Plus: Press down the Volume Down and Side buttons till you see the Connect to iTunes screen.

 For iPhone 6 or earlier: Hold down the Home and Power buttons till you see the Connect to iTunes screen.

 On your screen, you will see two options to either Restore or Update iPhone; select Restore.

 The iPhone swipe up is very important.
-But if your iPhone can't swipe up or down, it may be challenging to access some features.
-Therefore, this article has explored nine solutions to the iPhone swipe up not working problem.
+But if your iPhone won't swipe up or down, it may be challenging to access some features.
+Therefore, this article has explored 11 solutions to the iPhone swipe up not working problem.

 To use your iPhone without any hitch caused by the iPhone swipe up not working, you can try the all-in-one fixer -- WooTechy iPhixer.
 It has the highest success rate and won't cause any damage to your device.